mlcommons/algorithmic-efficiency/docker/README.md

 ## GCP Integration

 ### Google Cloud Container Registry (for internal algorithmic-efficiency devs)
-If you'd like to maintain images on the Google Cloud Container Registry read this section.
+If you'd like to maintain or use images stored the Google Cloud Container Registry read this section.
 You will have to use an authentication helper to set up permissions to access the repository:
 ```
     ARTIFACT_REGISTRY_URL=us-central1-docker.pkg.dev